Tyrrrz/Gress/Readme.md

 // Total   -> 42% (would've been 60% without weights)
 ```

-#### With auto-reset
+#### Auto-reset muxer

 In some cases, you may need to report progress on an infinite workflow where new operations are started and completed in a continuous fashion.
 This can be achieved by using an auto-reset muxer.

 Inputs to an auto-reset muxer implement the `ICompletableProgress<T>` interface and are capable of reporting completion after all of the underlying work is finished.
-Once all connected inputs report completion, they are disconnected and the muxer resets back to its initial state.
+Once all connected inputs report completion, they are disconnected from the muxer and the latter is reset back to the initial state.

 To create an auto-reset muxer, call `WithAutoReset()` on an existing instance: